llagerlof/mariabak/README.md

 # mariabak

-**mariabak** is a command-line frontend program for `mysqldump`, created to facilitate some backup operations on MariaDB and MySQL databases.
+**mariabak** is a command-line front-end program for `mysqldump`, created to facilitate some backup operations on MariaDB and MySQL databases.

 All features were created because to achieve the same result using `mysqldump` directly, the user needs to run more than one command. `mariabak` was developed to perform all of them in a single command.

-- One dump file for each database (`mysqldump` put all databases into one single dump file)
+- One dump file for each database (`mysqldump` doesn't create files, just output the data).
-- You can opt-out dump data from specific tables.
+- You can opt out dump data from specific tables.
 The tables structure will be preserved (`mysqldump –-ignore-table` doesn't keep the table structure).
-- Select which databases to backup, or all using the * wildcard.
+- Select which databases to backup, or all, using the * wildcard.
 - One directory with a timestamp will be created for each backup operation.
-This directory is created inside the same directory the command was executed.
+This directory is created in the same directory the command was executed.
 - It backups all the user grants, system variables and events to a separate file.

 Do you have a comment or a question?
 [Post it on GitHub Discussions](https://github.com/llagerlof/mariabak/discussions).

 ## Hands-on

-This presentation assume `install.sh` was used for the installation.
+This presentation assumes `install.sh` was used for the installation.

-If you want to use `mariabak.php` directly, switch `mariabak` for `php mariabak.php`
+If you want to use `mariabak.php` directly, switch `mariabak` to `php mariabak.php`

 ![mariabak](https://user-images.githubusercontent.com/193798/186650605-9756cf99-a949-4ae7-b470-3154f9c01bb2.gif)